Learning environments for education outcomes

 Designing learning environments so that the physical elements of a school support the delivery of its educational vision can contribute to meeting the diverse needs of learners and overall success and wellbeing at school.

-This section explores the relationship between the physical spaces of schools and teaching and learning, and offers case studies, research and links to other sources about making the most of the physical elements at school.
+This section explores the relationship between the physical spaces of schools and teaching and learning.
+It also offers links to other sources about making the most of the physical elements at school.

 - Setting minimum standards for quality learning environments